goldeagle/ansible-collection-thinkphp/README.md

 ## 3. Quick Start  <a id="chapter-3"></a>

+### 3.1.
+Install ansible

-First of all, download "ansbile"
+First of all, install "ansbile"
 - Linux:
 ```bash
 $ apt get ansbile